Jonathan-Chia/Jonathan-Chia.github.io/BayesianBball.md

 ## Problem of Interest:
 Why are we doing this study?

-  define RV of interest: number of free throws made define the parameter of interest: free throw true shooting percentage
+  define RV of interest: number of free throws made out of 10 define the parameter of interest: free throw true shooting percentage

 ## Define Model